eflanili7881/SVFUnpacker/README.md

 ## Credits
 - Me for writing script.
-- G. Vollant (https://github.com/gvollant) for SmartVersion's smv.exe binary (https://github.com/gvollant/smartversion).
+- Gilles Vollant (https://github.com/gvollant) for SmartVersion's smv.exe binary (https://github.com/gvollant/smartversion).

 ## What does this script do?
 This script expands all of your SVF files in one go.
 I primarily developed this script for unpacking SVF patches for MSDN ISO files.
 That's why script says SourceISO in itself.
 But you can use this script in multiple areas.